tangerine-network/go-tangerine/README.md

  * Start gdex in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the Ethereum network, which is very CPU intensive.
- * Start up Geth's built-in interactive [JavaScript console](https://github.com/dexon-foundation/dexon/wiki/JavaScript-Console), (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/ethereum/wiki/wiki/JavaScript-API) as well as Geth's own [management APIs](https://github.com/dexon-foundation/dexon/wiki/Management-APIs).
+ * Start up Geth's built-in interactive JavaScript console [JavaScript console](https://github.com/dexon-foundation/wiki/wiki/JavaScript-Console), (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/dexon-foundation/wiki/wiki/JavaScript-API) as well as Gdex's own [management APIs](https://github.com/dexon-foundation/wiki/wiki/Management-APIs) This tool is optional and if you leave it out you can always attach to an already running Geth instance with `gdex attach`.
-   This tool is optional and if you leave it out you can always attach to an already running Geth instance with `gdex attach`.
+-->

-### Full node on the Ethereum test network
+### Full node on the DEXON test network

-Transitioning towards developers, if you'd like to play around with creating Ethereum contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
-In other words, instead of attaching to the main network, you want to join the **test** network with your node, which is fully equivalent to the main network, but with play-Ether only.
+Transitioning towards developers, if you'd like to play around with creating DEXON contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
+In other words, instead of attaching to the main network, you want to join the **test** network with your node, which is fully equivalent to the main network, but with play-DEX only.

 ```
 $ gdex --testnet console